webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/view-communication.md

 ### Getting Parameters: Last Resort

 [getParam](../api/jetview-methods.md#this-getparam) can get URL parameters of the current view and its direct parent.
 If you really need to access parameters of subviews, you can use the **url** parameter of [lifetime handlers](../api/jetview-handlers.md).
-However, keep in mind that accessing parameters of other views is risky, because you must be sure in the current app structure.
+However, keep in mind that accessing parameters of other views is risky, because you must be sure of the current app structure.

 ```javascript
 // views/form.js